priyankaaankalgi/Priyankaa-Ankalgi/README.md

 Bridging Engineering & Delivery — Cloud Platform Leadership + Technical Programme Management.
 I sit at the intersection of technical depth and delivery leadership: equally comfortable in a Terraform/Ansible file or an architecture review as I am running governance for a multi-million-pound transformation portfolio.

-📍 Reading, England, UK · Currently at Capital One

 💼 About

 Over 9+ years across Capital One, AWS, Boeing Defence, and Costain, I've worked on both sides of the delivery line: